adri567/CheesyChart/README.md

 showYAxiesStats: Bool = false // Price stats on the left across the y axies

 yAxiesStatsColor: Color = .black // Color of the stats

+yAxiesStatsAlignment: YAxiesAlignment = .leading // Position of the y axies stats

 chartLineColorOnHigh: Color = .green // Chart color if the price goes up